 You may have seen this scene, especially in older movies: A newborn child is plucked from their mother’s arms within moments of birth.

 Not only does this deprive mom of the satisfaction of holding her baby, it’s not as healthy for the child.
 Instead, we hand the baby to mom with the umbilical cord attached so they can make skin-to-skin contact.
+Other times, the father helps cut the cord and then the baby is placed on a blanket on mom’s chest.

 The baby is warmer, feels better and doesn’t need as much help from us when they’re held by their mother right after they’re born.